The New Athletes: Innovations for the eSports Generation

 Project Deliverables

-Idea Catalog
+Concepts Catalog

-Ideas were refined and ellaborated upon before being compiled into an “idea catalog” to serve as seed ideas for the Puma marketing and innovation teams.
+Ideas were refined and elaborated upon before being compiled into an “idea catalog” to serve as seed ideas for the Puma marketing and innovation teams.
 A compendium of seed product concepts was compiled, including idea sketches, detailed descriptions, and target audiences.